 An advanced course that develops sewing skills for pattern styles developed in Creative Pattern Design Collection III, involving the use of delicate fabric construction, and more.
-Unlimited sew ing creativity is developed for the most complex collection of patterns.
-2 CREDITS: 11 LECTURE HOURS / 22 LAB HOURS
+Unlimited sew in a creativity is developed for the most complex collection of patterns.